-We tried to help practitioners to develop their collaborative leadership together through tackling issues, testing, learning & scaling interventions together around each of the work packages & specific challenges.
+We tried to help practitioners develop their collaborative leadership by tackling issues, testing, learning & scaling interventions together around each of the work packages & specific challenges.

-Supported through skills development throughout the commissioning process so the interventions or activities developed not only meet need & demand but is also testing sustainability from the start — both in terms of impact on inactive residents and financial.
+Supported through skills development throughout the commissioning process, the interventions or activities developed not only meet need & demand but are also testing sustainability from the start — both in terms of impact on inactive residents and finances.
 Where there are existing activities that we surfaced that are effective in helping inactive residents, the process helped them adapt and scale.

 Testing the financial sustainability of the programme to create a culture of neighbourhood investment

-As well as enabling people to make their activities self-sustaining, we tested the financial sustainability of the programme right from the start, to create a culture of people & organisations investing in the neighbourhood, not just money, but time, space, skills & people.
-We brought together commissioners of services, investors, employers, organisations & crowdfunding platforms to test business models for the programme, activities commissioned through it and for individual partner organisations, building on our collective experience.
+As well as enabling people to make their activities self-sustaining, we tested the programme's financial sustainability right from the start to create a culture of people & organisations investing in the neighbourhood, not just money but time, space, skills & people.
+We brought together commissioners of services, investors, employers, organisations & crowdfunding platforms to test business models for the programme and activities commissioned through it and individual partner organisations, building on our collective experience.